 Quick pro tips:

 - A lot of people have one eye smaller than the other (you would be surprised once you start paying attention).
-Moreso than you think.
-You can choose to ignore this or, if you think you want to do something about it, pose the smaller eye closer to the camera (general fact1).
+You can choose to ignore this or, if you think you want to do something about it, pose the smaller eye closer to the camera (see general fact 1, listed above).